 —Joe Barber, Director of Aircraft Management, Clay Lacy Aviation

-Beyond a reputable name and an established aircraft management process, what criteria differentiates one aircraft management company from another?
+Beyond a reputable name and an established aircraft management process, what criteria differentiates one private aircraft management company from another?
 Considering the scope of experience required to properly manage a multimillion dollar business jet, how does an aircraft owner or chief pilot evaluate and identify the best aircraft management company to support their aviation asset?

 To help answer these questions, Joe Barber, Director of Aircraft Management at Clay Lacy Aviation, shares three-touch points of what sets one aircraft management company apart from another.